khutchuasopi-ops/Qa-Manual-Testing-Portfolio/Legal-Platform-QA/Test-Execution.md

 Events

-### Expected Behavior
+### Expected Result

-The event name field should have a defined maximum length.
+The event name field should have a maximum character limit.

-Input exceeding the allowed limit should be rejected or validated with a clear error message.
+Input above the allowed limit should be rejected or clearly validated.

-### Observed Behavior
+### Actual Result

 The platform accepts an excessively long event name without appropriate validation.

-### Impact

-This may result in inconsistent data, UI layout issues, or usability problems.

 ### Severity

-**Medium**
+Medium

 ### Priority

-**Medium**
+Medium

+### Status

+Open

 ### Related Bug Report